dhutapratama/docs/eloquent-resources.md

 <a name="conditional-attributes"></a>
 ### Conditional Attributes

 Sometimes you may wish to only include an attribute in a resource response if a given condition is met.
 For example, you may wish to only include a value if the current user is an "administrator".
-Laravel provides a variety of helper methods to assist you in this situation.
+Lets provides a variety of helper methods to assist you in this situation.
 The `when` method may be used to conditionally add an attribute to a resource response:

     /**
      * Transform the resource into an array.